 - Vertical Gardening: Grow Up, Not Out, for More Vegetables and Flowers in Much Less Space

 - Family Preparedness – by President Spencer W. Kimball

 - Gardening – The Church of Jesus Christ of Latter-day Saints

 - extension.usu.edu/yardandgarden – Sign up for garden tips

 ADD ITEMS TO YOUR 72-HOUR KIT

-Also add a few more items to your 72-hour kit.
+Here are some items to add to your 72-hour kit.

 I love getting my hands in the soil and hope you enjoy planting your vegetable garden.